near-ndc/widget-specs/pre-RFP/nominate.md

 Requirements:
 - Only accounts that have been verified by i-am-human can nominate other accounts
 - Only accounts that have been verified by i-am-human and can be nominated
+- one user can nominate another to multiple open roles
+- One user can only self-nominate to one currently open role at a time.
+So if a user is currentky self-nominated to an open role then there is no longer an option for them to self-nominate tona second role, unless they first withdraw their current nomination.

 This screen will show a nomination dialog with three key inputs
-  - Select who to nominate
+  - Select who to nominate (single select)
-  - Select which role I'm nominating this person to
+  - Select which role(s) I'm nominating this person to
     - Note: When listing the Council Roles, only currently active roles should be shown
-  - Description of why I'm nominating this person
+    - Possible to multi-select several roles
+  - Description of why I'm nominating this person. we exoect that the justification might only be a few words or sentences in most cases. however, since candidates can self-nominate, we can exect that self nominations will be lengthy. for this reason, this field should be large and should support markup annotation, to allow candidates to introduce themselves properly.

-After pressing nominate then the app will check that the nominated account is indeed verified by i-am-human before saving the nomination.
+After pressing nominate button (submit) then the app will check that the nominated account is indeed verified by i-am-human before saving the nomination.

 The screen also shows a listing of all accounts that the logged in user has nominated to the various Council Roles
    - Option to withdraw nominations if the Council Role is still open
+   - Option to update the justification section of a current nomination.
    - This listing includes both current and past Council Roles, where an account might have been nominated several times, either to different roles and/or to different Congress Counters

 ### Nominee Screen